Best Pimento Cheese Recipe

 - 1 tablespoon hot sauce

-- 8 ounces shredded extra sharp cheddar (2 cups)
+- 8 ounces shredded extra sharp cheddar cheese (2 cups)

-- 8 ounces shredded pepper jack cheese (2 cups)
+- 8 oz shredded pepper jack cheese (2 cups)

 - 1/3 cup chopped pimentos, drained

 How to Make Classic Pimento Cheese Recipe

 Place the cream cheese, garlic, and onion in the food processor.
 Puree until smooth.
 Then add the mayonnaise, Worcestershire sauce, and hot sauce and puree again.

 Scrape the bowl and add half the shredded cheese.
 Pulse until well combined.

 Pour the mixture into a large bowl.
 Add the remaining cheese, pimentos, and pepper to taste.
 Stir to mix, cover, and place in the fridge.
 Allow the pimento cheese spread to chill and thicken for 30 minutes before serving.

 You can store this cheese blend in a mason jar, or a plastic airtight container.